CollegeFootballRisk/GamePlan/Rules.md

 ### Star

-A player’s stars shall again be determined by five different categories: eliminated teams, streak, total turns in all college football risk games, total turns in this season, total number of MVPs in all college football risk games.
+A player’s stars shall again be determined by five different categories: eliminated teams, streak, total turns in all college football risk/empires games, total turns in this season, total number of MVPs in all college football risk/empires games.
 The user’s star number (for determining star power) shall be determined according to the median value of stars for each category, where the star values for each category are as follows:

 -  Kills